JohananAP/tutorial3/JohananAbhishek_Prabhurai_README.md

 * URL: (https://csci5709-tutorials-pja.herokuapp.com/)

 ## NOTE
 I tried adding the TAs to the git repo but was not able to find accounts based on provided Name/tags.
 Was only able to add the professor.
+I tried to update the components at the App.js level but was not able to.
+The idea was to make the registration page disappear after successfull submit.

 ## Authors